ross-nordstrom/cs5910-social_wifi/README.md

 > Abstract goes here

 ## Contents
 The major contribution of this repository is the `/proposal` folder, containing my project proposal and some LaTex scripting for generating it.
+The source code I used and created is also available in the other folders.